Balikpapan (Borneo Indonesia)

 Balikpapan is a port city located on the eastern coast of Borneo island, Indonesia.
-This is the gateway city of Kalimantan region.
+This is the gateway city of the Kalimantan region.
 Prior to the oil boom in the early-1900s, Balikpapan was a small Bugis fishing village.
 Today here are headquartered major oil companies from all around the world operating from eastern Kalimantan.